bhargavchippada/forceatlas2/README.md

 -   tqdm (progressbar)
 -   Cython (10-100x speedup)
 -   networkx (To use the NetworkX wrapper function, you obviously need NetworkX)
--   python-igraph (for the igraph wrapper)
+-   python-igraph (To use the igraph wrapper)

 <p align="center" text-align="center">
     <b>Spatialize a 2D Grid</b>